dartmouth-outing-club/doc-trailhead/README.md

 path : /trips
 description : Create a trip
-data : club, date, title, cost, description, limit, leaders (array of leader emails that does not include the current user)
+data : club, start date, end date, title, cost, description, limit, leaders (array of leader emails that does not include the current user)

 path : /sendEmail
 description : send an email to a group of emails
 data : subject, text, emails

+path : /club
+description : create a new club in the database data : name

-## PUT
+### PUT
 path : /trip/:id
 description : Update a trip
-data : club, date, title, cost, description, leaders (array of leader names that does not include the current user)
+data : club, start date, end date, title, cost, description, limit

 path : /joinTrip
 description : Join a trip
 parameter : id of trip
-response : json object with values for trip and added
+response : json object with values for trip and isUserOnTrip

 path : /user
 description : updates the user
-parameters : email, name, club (club that the user is now a leader for), dash_number
+parameters : email, name, clubs (clubs that the user is now a leader for), dash_number

-## DELETE
+### DELETE
 path : /trip/:id
 description : Remove a trip
 data : id of trip